webmastersmith/WGU_Cloud_Computing/D303_Azure_Fundamentals/Azure_Fundamentals_AZ_900.md

   - data is duplicated in more than one place.
 Protection against natural disasters.
 - **Resiliency**
   - ability to recover from system failure.
-- **scalability**
-  - is the ability to scale, so allocate and deallocate resources at any time.
 - **Security: Physical, Digital**
   - physical: cameras, gates, locks.
     - can provide better security than most organizations can otherwise achieve